 Getting sober is just the beginning

 Talk to anyone in recovery from addiction, and you will find most find the first year of sobriety to be a challenging one.
 Most inpatient and residential programs last 30-90 days, leaving people to face the majority of hurdles in early recovery alone.
+Yet a full year in a residential treatment program can be beyond a family’s economic resources.
+It is possible to structure a 12-month aftercare treatment and support plan that reintroduces the person to life, and supports their efforts to stay sober.
 Below you will find several common options worthy of your research.
 Ideally, your treatment provider is talking to you about for post treatment needs.

 Short-term treatment is not enough for most to succeed

-Many treatment centers that offer rehabilitation include a variety of programs, such as outpatient treatment, inpatient residential, group therapy, medication, one-on-one therapy, and other potential treatment methods.
+Many treatment centers that offer rehabilitation include a variety of programs, such as outpatient treatment, inpatient or residential program, group therapy, medication, one-on-one therapy, and other potential treatment methods.
 The need for support doesn’t end when one leaves these programs.
 Aftercare monitoring gives the individual more help after they have completed a program, and it also provides a safety net.
+This can help prevent a relapse, and help the person who is experiencing a relapse get back on track quickly.

 The benefit of aftercare monitoring

 Additionally, an aftercare program provides accountability which aids in deterring relapse.
 Participants reintegrate themselves into their families and local community in new and healthy ways.
 Many clients also report they form friendships with others who are in a similar place in their recovery.
 This provides an informal support network.
-The immersion into a lifestyle that includes accountability to others allows a relapse to be discovered quickly, when it is easier to undo.
+The immersion into a lifestyle that includes accountability to others allows for quick discovery of a relapse when it happens, and is easier to undo.

 Treatment for addiction can be costly